All Episodes

 Or was it here?

-Yeah, I think they're approaching from this way, right here.
+Yeah, I think they're approaching from this way right here.

 Okay, so now it cut.

-The reason why I cut there, guys.
+The reason why I cut there, guys, now we're going on Galloway's body camera.

-Um, the reason why I cut is because Wilt was shot in the head at this point and falls on the floor.
+The reason why I cut is because Wilt was shot in the head at this point and falls on the floor.

 Okay, you can see him coming up, and here is Wilt right here, right behind him.

-You hear the gunshots, right?
+You hear the gunshots.

 So Wilt goes down, as you guys can see right here by the blur.